Academic Accommodations at CU

 If a request is submitted after the relevant deadline, reasonable efforts will be made by DSS and faculty to accommodate the request.
 However, we cannot guarantee that such a request can be met.
 Untimely requests may result in delay, substitutions, or denial of accommodation.
 Be sure to read DSS notices, reminders, and agreements in order to use accommodations.

 Steps to Receiving Accommodations

-- Complete and submit an Accommodation Intake and Release Form to the DLS Coordinator
+- Submit an Accommodation Intake and Release Form and disability documentation

 We will ask you for documentation of your disability— this is information from a qualified licensed professional such as your doctor, therapist, psychoeducational testing, etc. We look for recent documentation (dated within the last five years).
 If you have older documentation, bring it so we can discuss it with you.
 We may ask that you obtain updated testing in order to get a clear picture of your current abilities and challenges.
 Your documentation must include information from a qualified professional that addresses your current functioning, diagnosis, and recommendations for appropriate accommodations.